-Let’s be honest – who wouldn’t want to grow a never ending supply of blueberries from their own backyard?
+Let’s be honest – who wouldn’t want to grow blueberries and enjoy a never-ending supply in their own backyard?
 Blueberries aren’t just delicious.
 They’re also packed with antioxidants that give your immune system a healthy boost!
 You can snack on a few throughout the day, or you can add them to your oatmeal, yogurt or homemade smoothies.
 Buying blueberries at the grocery store can get a bit pricey, which makes it even more beneficial to have your own fresh selection at home!
 If you don’t have a garden, don’t worry.
 You can grow your own blueberry bush on a patio or balcony if you live in a small space.

-Follow these tips to grow a never ending supply of blueberries from your own backyard:
+Follow these tips to grow blueberries in your own backyard:

 1. Do Some Research

 Before you plant your blueberry bush, take some time to do a little research.
 Make sure you choose a bush that will thrive in your backyard climate.
 Some berries grow better in humid climates, while others don’t mind freezing temps.
 (1)

 When growing blueberries, acidity matters.
 According to The Almanac, it’s best to have a soil acidity of between 4 and 5.
 If your soil or weather conditions won’t allow your blueberries to grow in the garden, try planting them in pots instead.
 (2)